robby-d/duoauthproxy-docker/README.md

 Make sure you have Docker and Docker Compose installed on your system.

 Copy the `conf/authproxy.cfg.dist` file to `conf/authproxy.cfg` and customize it to your needs according to the [duoauthproxy reference](https://duo.com/docs/authproxy-reference).
+SSL certificates and private keys can be placed in the `conf/ssl` directory.

 Once created, set the proper permissions:
 ```